smakhir/agile-final-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User story
-about: Must have automation to deploy new changes to the cloud.
+about: 'ability to create a product in the catalog. '
 title: ''
 labels: ''
 assignees: ''

 ---

-As a user
+As a User

-i need to have automation to deploy new changes to the cloud.
+I need the ability to create a product in the catalog.

-So that all changes will be dona automatically
+So that i can have a catalog of all products